vuesence/vue-webapp/.github/README.md

 # Vue webapp template

-A basic template for building a new Vue 3 web application using the latest technologies and best practices.
+A basic template for scaffolding a new Vue 3 web application using the latest technologies and best practices.